ddiegow/princeton_alg_exercises/README.md

 # Completed exercises for the Princeton University Algorithms I Course

-## Exercise 1 - Percolation
+## Module 1 - Percolation

 Completed with 90/100 score.

-Still need to fix a few things (memory use, backwash problems, etc) to try and pass remaning tests.
+## Module 2 - Queues

+Completed with 91/100 score.

+## Module 3 - Collinear Points

+Completed with 94/100 score.